-When a late assignment is turned into the teacher and graded, the NG will be replaced with the appropriate grade.
+- When a late assignment is turned into the teacher and graded, the NG will be replaced with the appropriate grade.

-- Late assignments will be accepted any time during the grading period until the Friday before exams unless indicated.
+- Late assignments will be accepted any time during the grading period until the Friday before exams unless indicated otherwise.

 - No individual extra-credit assignments will be given.

 - Online Test-Grade Assignments – Optional; due test day and must be over the lessons covered on that test.

 - Refer to the student handbook for additional grade policies.